Testing cosmetics on animals: Alternatives

 Lab-grown tissues are now being used to test chemicals in makeup products.
 MatTek is one of the companies that do this.
 It sells small amounts of skin cells to companies to test their products on them.
 Some of these companies are those that make laundry detergent, makeup, toilet bowl cleaner, anti-aging creams, and tanning lotion.
 Without these tissues, companies would be testing their products on living animals.
 Lab-grown tissues are a great alternative to testing harmful products on animals.
 One lab was able to grow 11 different types of tissues in a petri dish.
-The downfall was that the tissues were not fully functional on their own, in fact, many of these tissues only resembled tiny parts of an actual sized human organ, most of which were too small to transplant into humans.
-The bright side is that they were a great learning experience for many of the students researching there.
+The downfall was that the tissues were not fully functional on their own, in fact, many of these tissues only resembled tiny parts of an actual-sized human organ, most of which were too small to transplant into humans.
 This technology could potentially be great, but it was a major downfall, 'Ministomachs that took about nine weeks to cultivate in a petri dish formed "oval-shaped, hollow structures".

+Research companies can also use body parts and organs taken from animals slaughtered for the meat industry to perform tests such as the Bovine Corneal Opacity and Permeability Test and Isolated Chicken Eye Test.

 Many companies have not made the switch to cruelty-free yet for many reasons, one of them being the time it takes for lab-grown tissues to be useable.
-Animals on the other hand, can mature quickly.
+Animals, on the other hand, can mature quickly.
 Rats, for example, have a much quicker growth rate "From birth to adult, rats take about three weeks to mature and begin fending for themselves.
 The rodents reach sexual maturity in about five weeks and begin mating soon after to produce the next generation to start the rat life cycle over again".
 On top of the extremely short time it takes a rat to mature, they can provide us with a complete set of organ systems, not just a paper-thin sheet of cells.
 Rats can also reproduce, and they do so at a very fast pace "In general, rats produce about seven offspring per litter and can reach up to 14 at times.
 Typical gestation periods last only a few weeks, allowing each female rat to produce around five litters a year".